everytrade-io/everytrade-pages/README.md

 # EveryTrade - Release Notes
 NOTE: To get notified quickly about new releases and other important information join our EVERY TRADE Telegram channel [https://t.me/everytrade](https://t.me/everytrade).

+## Version 2022-03-30Txxxx
+### Improvements
+**Please follow the instructions in the newsletter on how to properly migrate to the new features.**
+ETD-405 [account] Exclude all FEE transactions from the transaction limit by subscription type.
+ETD-397 [pairs] Extending the list of cryptocurrency pairs in BASE with QUOTE /BUSD, /USDT, /USDC, /DAI, /XRP.
+(We recommend re-synchronizing the API connectors or re-importing the CSV files.
+For API connectors with downloaded pairs, add new pairs.)
+ETD-390 [portfolio] Copying balances reflect DEPOSIT and WITHDRAWAL transactions.
+(We recommend deleting the portfolio balances and reloading them from the previous period.)
+ETD-394 [connectors] Optimizing the mobile API connector interface.
+ETD-391 [portfolio] Account sorting in balance copying.
+ETD-346 [connectors] Kraken API optimization "EAPI:Rate limit exceeded" + download address from DEPOSIT & WITHDRAWAL transactions.
+(Operation of overloaded connectors will be automatically bypassed.)
+ETD-286 [accounts] Quick account switching.
+(From the account details.)

 ## Version 2022-03-29T1209
 ### New Features
 **Please follow the instructions in the newsletter on how to properly migrate to the new features.**